therealdope/Task_Management_AWS/README.md

 **Note:** The AWS EC2, RDS MySQL instance is currently stopped to minimize costs.
 Please contact the administrator if you'd like to test the live demo.
 - the database will be started upon request.
-- vercel database is changed to Avien mysql so project can be deployed on vercel and can be used anytime.
+- vercel database is changed to Aiven mysql so project can be deployed on vercel and can be used anytime.

 ## Features